 Political Sociology and Political Economy

-This is a four credit PhD course designed to help students who are interested in the intersections between political science, sociology and political economy.
-The political sociology section of the course focuses on six major subjects: 1. the development of the modern state and its social functions, 2. the structure of political power, with a special focus on debates between elitist and pluralist approaches, 3. the components of political culture and the configuration of political attitudes, 4. movements and political participation, including the analysis of populism 5. social factors behind political loyalties and the evolution of political cleavages, 6. religion and mass political behavior.
+This is a four credit PhD course designed to help students who are interested in the intersections between political science, sociology and political economy, and who are open to both qualitative and quantitative methods.
+The political sociology section of the course focuses on six major subjects: 1. the development of the modern state and its social functions, 2. the structure of political power, with a special focus on debates between elitist and pluralist approaches, 3. the components of political culture and the major configurations of political attitudes, 4. movements and political participation, including the analysis of populism 5. social factors behind political loyalties and the evolution of political cleavages, and, finally, 6. religion and mass political behavior.

 With the help of the course the student should acquire the ability to: